 Resolution and Significance

 After FAA enforcement action, Clayton County was required to redirect all fuel tax revenue to airport purposes and repay amounts previously diverted.
-The case prompted a nationwide review of local aviation fuel tax practices, as many jurisdictions had similar arrangements in place.
+The case prompted a nationwide review of local aviation fuel tax practices, as AV2020010 (2020) identified at least 12 jurisdictions with similar aviation fuel tax arrangements.".
 It demonstrated the specific application of section 47107(b)’s fuel tax provision and highlighted that local governments may not treat aviation fuel taxes as general revenue sources, regardless of their historical practice.

 E. Port Authority of New York and New Jersey — Systemic Overcharges